Sales model match? Tick. Business stage match? Tick. Industry match? Tick. Meet your next top salesperson, says Shelley Lavery.

 Is your candidate used to a startup?
-A scale up?
-Or more of an established, corporate type business?
+A scale-up?
+Or more of an established, corporate-type business?
 Because all of those different stages produce very different working environments.

 In a startup, you’ve got more autonomy and chaos.
 You’re wearing more hats, you’ve got more change, and there’s more risk.
 That environment appeals to someone very different to a corporate, more established business.
 Here, perhaps there’s more process and more management, more focus and stability, and less risk.
 Often a person that has all the experience in corporate life will find what they think is the glitz and glamour of the startup appealing.
 But if you’ve been in one, you know it’s not all ping pong tables and beer.

 The business stage is also driven by the growth of the company.
-This may also have an impact on evolving culture and values, and in turn ties in with personality and character.
+This may also have an impact on evolving culture and values and, in turn, ties in with personality and character.

 So having a business stage match, and having someone come in knowing what to expect, is one less thing to teach.

-Also what people are looking for personally can change as their personal circumstances change.
-Finding synergies within the values that drive an individual, and the values that drive your organisation, will help you find the characteristics of the person that is going to thrive with you.
+Also, what people are looking for personally can change as their personal circumstances change.
+Finding synergies within the values that drive an individual and the values that drive your organisation will help you find the characteristics of the person that is going to thrive with you.

 Tick three: industry match

 Have you got somebody that’s used to selling in your industry?
 Used to your customer?
 Do they know the lingo?
-Do they understand how they buy, and understand the barriers?
+Do they understand how they buy and understand the barriers?

 Having said that, I find this is the easiest of the three to teach a new salesperson.
-This is despite many sales leaders I speak to say industry background is something they prioritise.
+This is despite many sales leaders I speak to saying industry background is something they prioritise.
 Perhaps it gives them comfort in their decision when someone already knows how to speak to the world of finance or IT.
 But then, I seriously can’t remember when anyone has ever said to me that they sacked someone because they couldn’t understand the world of the customer.

 Achieving the perfect trifecta

 Having all three of these matches is an excellent place to be.
-Having at least two of three I would say is essential.
+Having at least two of three, I would say, is essential.

 The fewer matches you have, the harder the transition, and the more likely a new salesperson is to fail.